Financial-Times/o-brand/README.md

 ### oBrandGetCurrentBrand

-This function will return the brand defined at a product level, or can be used to set a brand to be used within a component.
+This function will return the brand defined at a product level, or can be used to define a brand to be used within a component for conditional logic.

 If $o-brand has been previously defined, it can be used like this: